 Source: Bethany Nauert/Parachute

-Soft, cozy and luxurious, the Down comforter is the capstone of the perfect bed setup.
-Warm but not too hot, snuggly but not too hefty, the right Down Duvet transforms your bed into a cloud of comfort.
+Soft, cozy and luxurious, the down comforter is the capstone of the perfect bed setup.
+Warm but not too hot, snuggly but not too hefty, the right Down Duvet Insert transforms your bed into a cloud of comfort.

 You’ll also need to consider your climate and how you like to sleep.
 Most Down Duvet Inserts – including ours – come in lightweight and all season varieties.
 The difference here is amount of fill (in ounces).
-All season Duvets have more of the same high Fill Power Down than their lightweight compatriots, making them warm enough for frigid winter nights without being heavy and suffocating.
+All Season Duvet Inserts have more of the same high Fill Power Down than their lightweight compatriots, making them warm enough for frigid winter nights without being heavy and suffocating.

 Finally, you’ll also want to look for a baffle box design, which means the Duvet is loosely quilted in a grid pattern to keep the filling evenly distributed throughout the comforter.
 This allows the Down to reach its maximum loft, but keeps it all from sliding to the bottom.